allegheny-college-cmpsc-100-fall-2019/class-activities/README.md

 ## Setup

-For the _first class using this repository_, run the following command to clone the content:
+After performing a successful `clone` operation, `cd` to the main directory of your copy of the repository and run the following command:

 ```
-git clone git@github.com:allegheny-college-cmpsc-100-fall-2019/class-activities.git
+git remote add download git@github.com:allegheny-college-cmpsc-100-fall-2019/class-activities.git
 ```

 This is a read-only repository, so you will not be able to `commit` against it.
+Here, we are adding the main repository as a `remote`, which is a location from which you can pull updates and changes.

 ## Updating

 For subsequent class sessions, or when class content is added, simply run:

 ```
-git pull origin master
+git pull download master
 ```

 This will update content added to the repository since the last `clone` operation.